 Sore shoulders?
 Aching back?
-Reduce pain and increase productivity by consulting with an ergonomic expert.
+Reduce pain and increase productivity by consulting with an ergonomics expert.

-Your best bet is to consult an ergonomic expert to work out the kinks in your workday habits.
+Your best bet is to consult an ergonomics expert to work out the kinks in your workday habits.

-“The impact of one’s environment is often overlooked,” said Lindsey Reeves, OTD, OTR/L, an occupational therapist for USC.
-“By having an ergonomic evaluation to assess the relationship between a person and their environment, changes can be made to prevent injury and manage pain to improve workplace wellness, overall health and quality of life.”
+“The impact of one’s environment is often overlooked,” says Lindsey Reeves, OTD, OTR/L, an occupational therapist for USC.
+“By having an ergonomics evaluation to assess the relationship between a person and their environment, changes can be made to prevent injury and manage pain to improve workplace wellness, overall health and quality of life.”

 Call for an Appointment

 It’s the law for workers to have a safe environment in which to work.
 To make sure they comply, companies often have an expert on site who can evaluate your current working situation and make recommendations to improve your well-being.

 Additionally, government resources are available through the Occupational Safety and Health Act of 1970 (OSHA).
 OSHA provides detailed information about musculoskeletal disorders in the workplace and has trained professionals who can “fit the workplace to the worker” by finding solutions to reduce and eliminate pain.